-However, if the crack or pop comes is accompanied by pain or swelling, you’ll want to take the noise more seriously.
+It’s when the cracking noises come with pain or swelling that you’ll want to take the issue more seriously.

 Cartilage injury or wear